The Legal Innovation Forum Chicago 2025

 Discussion Themes

-• The business of Artificial Intelligence: How is AI giving law firms and legal departments a competitive edge?
+• Beyond the Hype: AI and the Business of Law How is AI giving law firms and legal departments a competitive edge?

 Who’s attending